microsoft/vcpkg-docs/vcpkg/users/assetcaching.md

 The logic to restore and upload assets and to connect to the cache storage endpoint are responsibility of the command provided within the template.

-vcpkg will substitute this arguments when executing the command:
+vcpkg will substitute these arguments when executing the command:

 * `{url}`: the original download URL for the asset.
 * `{sha512}`: the expected SHA512 of the downloaded asset.
 * `{dst}`: the location where the downloaded asset is expected.

-The template command is run within vcpkg's build environment, this means that some environment variables like `PATH` may be modified by the triplet.
+The template command is run within vcpkg's build environment; this means that some environment variables like `PATH` may be modified by the triplet.

 ## Next step